Skrill Promo Code 2026: €5 Refer-a-Friend Bonus (ex-Moneybookers)

 For international transfers at the best rate, Wise is clearly more competitive.
 For classic online payments, PayPal has far wider merchant acceptance.
 Skrill remains relevant for betting and online gaming.

-Skrill promo offers and the Mastercard
+Skrill promo offers: refer-a-friend and the Mastercard

 Skrill for trading deposits